ThomasBrouwer/BNMTF/README.md

 We present a fast variational Bayesian algorithm for performing non-negative matrix factorisation and tri-factorisation.
 We show that our approach achieves faster convergence per iteration and timestep (wall-clock) than Gibbs sampling and non-probabilistic approaches, and do not require additional samples to estimate the posterior.
 We show that in particular for matrix tri-factorisation convergence is difficult, but our variational Bayesian approach offers a fast solution, allowing the tri-factorisation approach to be used more effectively.

 #### Corresponding authors
 Thomas Brouwer, Jes Frellsen, Pietro Lio'.
+Contact: tab43@cam.ac.uk / thomas.a.brouwer@gmail.com.

 ## Installation
 If you wish to use the matrix factorisation models, or replicate the experiments, follow these steps.
 Please ensure you have Python 2.7 (3 is currently not supported).